PrimaMateria/nixos/diary.md

 I have find out that `null-ls` was missing `eslint_d` and `prettier_d`.
 `eslint_d` was found in nodePackages, but nor `prettier_d` or `prettier_d_slim` is present.
-Btw. it seems that the non-slim version is deprecated, so I should switch.
+Btw, it seems that the non-slim version is deprecated, so I should switch.
 The plan is to ask on IRC for help how to create and submit new nodePackage to nix channel.
 These are generated nix definitions, probably using `node2nix` tool.
 I should try it, compare the results.